-Photographic artist Esther Bunning holds the 2020/2021 ANZAC Bridge Fellowship, supported by Trust House and coordinated by Friends of ANZAC Bridge and NZ Pacific Studio.
-The Fellowship engages the community at ANZAC Memorial Bridge at Kaiparoro and has been running since 2006.
+Photographic artist Esther Bunning has been awarded the 2020/2021 ANZAC Bridge Fellowship, which is supported by Trust House and coordinated by Friends of ANZAC Bridge and NZ Pacific Studio.

 The 2020 ANZAC Day theme was the Eketāhuna Mounted Rifles and the horses that went to war.
 Due to the pandemic, events were cancelled, but Esther generously created at-home activities to mark the day.
 For Armistice Day in November 2020, she photographed the ANZAC Troopers and their horses riding in formation from Eketāhuna to the ANZAC Memorial Bridge at Kaiparoro, in memory of the Eketāhuna Mounted Rifles.
 The Troop comprised Les Chavaliers from Eketāhuna and Amuri Mounted Rifles Troop from the ANZAC Mounts Charitable Trust, Equine Rehab Unit, North Canterbury.

 10 ANZAC Bridge flags designed by Esther Bunning will fly at Kaiparoro.
 Esther has created imagery for the large fabric banners -- almost 2 metres long -- to reflect the movement and energy of the horses and to acknowledge the Bridge built in 1922.
 The flags also feature art and poetry from the Mauriceville School community, and the students will join Esther for a special parade on the day.

-Esther's ANZAC Bridge Flags will also fly across many towns of Wairarapa:
+Esther's ANZAC Bridge Flags will also across many towns of Wairarapa:

 - in Eketāhuna, thanks to Eketāhuna Mellemskov Museum